Crude drug

-Crude drugs are drugs of plant, animal and microbial origin that contain natural substances that have undergone only the processes of collection and drying.
+Crude drugs are commercially available drugs derived from plant, animal, mineral, and microbial origin that contain natural substances that have undergone only the processes of collection and drying.
 The term natural substances refers to those substances found in nature that have not had man-made changes made in their molecular structure.
 They are used as medicine for humans and animals, internally and externally for curing diseases, e.g., Senna and Cinchona.

-A crude drug is any naturally occurring, unrefined substance derived from organic or inorganic sources such as plant, animal, bacteria, organs or whole organisms intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease in humans or other animals.
+A crude drug is any naturally occurring, unrefined substance derived from organic or inorganic sources such as plant, animal, mineral, bacteria, organs or whole organisms intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease in humans or other animals.